momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 as soon as they try to jump off the ground with this speed, the cap will proc.
 If the player reaches this cap and tries to jump again,
 thier speed will be reset to:  **TBD (MomClimb)**,     **380 (KZT)**,       **240 (1.6 Climb)**.

 However this Bhop cap still allows the player to gain more speed than a pre-strafe hence, bhopping has the potential to go further than a longjump.
-Useful to remember when dealing with diffcult longjumps or, on harder maps, a required bhop jump.
+Useful to remember when dealing with diffcult longjumps (although this may form a bad habit that keeps you from improving) or, on harder maps, a required bhop jump.
 Bhop jumps can also be required by the mapper by using "bhop blocks" that teleport you back if you try standing on them, same as the Bhop gamemode.

 ### Surf